CS682-S22/dsd-final-project-palakjn/README.md

 **1) Initial Phase**

 * Starting with fixed configuration for a cluster.
-* The system will have n nodes (pre-configured) and each node will know about other n-1 nodes.
+* The broker will have n nodes (pre-configured) and each node will know about other n-1 nodes.
-* Initially, each node will join the network as follower.
+* Initially, each broker will join the network as follower.
 Leader will be chosen after election.

 **2) System Model**